charliejllewellyn/aws-security-workshop/detection/README.md

 <details>
 <summary><strong>Create a Config Rule in AWS Config (expand for details)</strong></summary><p>

-1. In the AWS Console open the Config service, ensuring that you have selected a region where the items you wish to monitor are present
+1. In the AWS Console open the Config service, ensuring that you have selected the region where the items you wish to monitor are present

 1. Select **Rules** from the left hand menu

 1. Press the **Add rule** button ![add rule](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/detection/add-rule.png)

-1. Type **security group** in the search field and click the **restricted-common-ports** boxout which appears
+1. Type **security group** in the search field and click the **restricted-common-ports** card which appears
     ![restrict ports](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/detection/restricted-common-ports.png)

 1. Update the **Name** to identify it as part of the workshop, **security-workshop-restricted-common-ports**